bowale01/Kustomise/README.md

 Key Concepts:
 1)  Base Resources:

-      - These are the core YAML manifests that define your Kubernetes resources.
+      - Core YAML manifests that define your Kubernetes resources.
 They are environment-agnostic and can be reused across different environments (e.g., development, staging, production).

 2) Overlays: